dravidshankar/IISc_AzureML/README.md

 5. Split the Data: Split the data into a training set and a validation set.
 6. Train the model: Select suitable ML algorithms and train the model
 7. Evaluation Measures: Measures such as accuracy, mean recall score, and mean precision should be computed to evaluate the classifier's performance.
-8. Deploy the model: Deploy the model for performing real-time and batch inferencing.
+8. Deploy the model: Deploy the model for performing real-time inferencing.
 9. Upload the results into the google form link provided below.